yzhda1991/gradecraft-development/doc/grading_test_checklist.md

 	- upload a feedback file
 	- add text feedback
 	- add an earned badge
-	- select "Graded" status
+	- Set "Visible to Student" true
 	- pause for 3 seconds and refresh page (don't submit)
 		- Feedback text and file should be saved
 		- Earned Badge should be saved
 		- Pass/Fail should still show "Pass"
-		- Status should revert to blank
+		- Student Visible should revert to false
-		- submit buttons should be disabled
-	- choose "Graded" Status again
+	- Set Visible to Student true again
-		- submit buttons should be enabled
 	- click "Submit and Grade Next"
 		- you should be redirected to Euan Abercrombie's Grade For Pass/Fail [No Grades]
 - Grade Euan Abercrombie's Grade For Pass/Fail  [No Grades]
 	- choose Pass/Fail as "Fail"
 	- pause for 3 seconds and refresh page (don't submit)
 		- Pass/Fail should still show "Fail"
-	- choose "In Progress" Status
+	- Keep "Mark as Complete" true, "Visible to Student" false
 	- click "Submit"
 		- you should be redirected to the Assignment Index Page
 - Validate Grades as Instructor
-	- Hannah should show as "Pass", "Graded"
+	- Hannah should show as "Pass", with a checkmark for "Complete" and "Student Visible"
-	- Euan should show as "Fail", "In Progress"
+	- Euan should show as "Fail", "Complete"
 - Click "See Grade" for Hannah
 	- All fields should be shown as submitted
 - Click "Edit Grade" for Hannah's grade